sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/sanitize.md

 ```
 ### Command

-To use the CLI to sanitize HAR files, you can use this command:
+To use the CLI to sanitize HAR files, you can run this command:

 ```shell
 sail sanitize ./path/to/har/file.har
 ```

-or you can sanitize multiple files at once:
+You can also sanitize multiple files at once:

 ```shell
 sail sanitize ./path/to/har/file1.har ./path/to/har/file2.har ./path/to/har/file3.har